 With TBI the biggest historical concern with ketamine involved ICP.
 Ketamine was thought to increase ICP thus making it a dangerous option for traumatic brain injury.
-3 studies indicated that ketamine did not increase and may decrease ICP ((Godoy, et al., 2021); (Gregers, et al., 2020); (Madsen, et al., 2021)).
-Sedation has many indications in brain injury.
-The patient if conscious is likely in much pain, and anxiety, perhaps agitated.
+3 studies indicated that ketamine did not increase and may decrease ICP - Godoy et al., (2021); Gregers et al., (2020); Madsen et al., (2021).
+Sedation has many applications in the treatment of brain injury.
+The patient is conscious but is likely in much pain, anxiety, and perhaps agitated.
 They might have seizures.
 If unconscious, they are likely intubated.
-In both cases sedation should not increase cerebral metabolism nor ICP.
+In both cases, sedation should not increase cerebral metabolism or ICP.
 TTM requires sedation as well.

-The profile for ketamine as sedation under a TBI is similar to the characterization above for post CA. "Ketamine appears to inhibit cortical spreading depolarisations in both animal and human studies [1-3, 5], has been suggested to attenuate excitotoxicity, and has anti-inflammatory and anti-apoptotic effects.
+The profile for ketamine as sedation under a TBI is similar to the characterization above for PCA.
+"Ketamine appears to inhibit cortical spreading depolarisations in both animal and human studies [1-3, 5], has been suggested to attenuate excitotoxicity, and has anti-inflammatory and anti-apoptotic effects.
 Ketamine administration could therefore be advantageous in critically ill patients with severe acute brain injury."
-(Madsen, et al., 2021)
+Madsen et al., (2021)